outdoteth/solwaifu/README.md

 # Solwaifu

-**Solwaifu is the most optimised ERC20 contract in existance.
+**Solwaifu is the most optimised ERC20 contract in existence.
 Written in pure bytecode.**

 These contracts are not audited and should be used with the utmost care.
 Please make sure to understand the bytecode before you use it.
 If using solmate is like holding a gun to your foot then using solwaifu is like playing hopscotch in a minefield while specop snipers are taking potshots at you.